Phrase Security Statement

 Whenever possible, user profiles are personalized, e.g. tied to the identity of one specific user.

 Wherever possible, user profiles use a single authentication provider (such as Google ID) and single credentials.
 Multi-factor authentication is enabled when supported by the authentication provider.

 The user is responsible for the protection of the authentication means (username, password, means of multi-factor authentication) and all actions performed under their profile.
 The administrator of the IT system / application is responsible for the use and protection of technical profiles.

-Audit logs are available to Phrase engineers and can be provided upon request.
+Audit logs relating to a customer’s use of the platform are available to Phrase engineers and can be provided upon request.

 Login history (including IP address, country and user agent identification) is available to each user and accessible via the UI.

-All communication is encrypted in Phrase by default.
-This includes communication between Phrase servers and the user’s web browser as well as the Phrase CAT desktop editor as well as the mobile app.
+All communication is encrypted by default.
+This includes communication between Phrase servers and the user’s web browser, the Phrase CAT desktop editor and the mobile application.

-The connection to Phrase is encrypted using the latest security standards and best practices.
-The connection uses TLS 1.2.
+Phrase uses industry standard encryption for data in transit.
+They are encrypted by TLS 1.2.
 The identity of the connection to Phrase is verified by a secure certification authority.

 Redundancy and Backups

 Redundant architecture provides for a high service up-time.
 All data is kept in several redundant database instances.
 All data is backed up through near real-time incremental backups as well as daily full backups to a highly durable storage hosted in AWS S3.
 Backups are encrypted using Linux LUKS (aes-xts-plain64:sha256) or AWS encryption (AES256).